Hmcs Haida National Historic Site, Hamilton

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Hamilton and book an accommodation of your choice.

-Hmcs Haida National Historic Site, Hamilton Reviews - Write a Review
+Hmcs Haida National Historic Site, Hamilton Reviews

 A chance to see how much ww2 was part of the the Canadian history.
 I truly wish she were in better condition.
 A fantastic experience for able bodied people.
 Very little wheel chair access for obvious reasons.
 Be prepared to spend an entire day here.
 It does get hot in the ship and plenty of climbing and squeezing through.
 Well worth the trip.